 Special visits will be allowed for instances including visits from persons who have come long distances, volunteers or team members identified by staff who have partnered with ODOC in re-entry services when the visit will aid in the re-entry process, visits to hospitalized inmates, visits in disciplinary status (attorney visits/clergy only), and visits between clergy and social service agency representatives, etc.

 Ministers / Religious Leaders

-Special visits for ministers/religious leaders as defined in OP-030112 entitled “Religious Programs” are to be professional in nature and are provided for inmates with whom the minister/religious leader has a ministerial relationship.
+Special visits for ministers/religious leaders as defined in OP-030112 entitled “Religious Programs” are to be professional and are provided for inmates with whom the minister/religious leader has a ministerial relationship.
 All special minister/religious leader special visits will be scheduled in advance (unless an emergency exists) through the facility or unit head.

 Special Visit Length and Conditions

 Such visitors will be subject to a National Crime Information Center check when requested by the Warden or Deputy Warden.
 Only the Warden or Deputy Warden will have the authority to approve special visits.
 Special visit requests must be completed before weekend or holiday visits.
 Special visits will count towards the total number of visits.